Updated July 2020!

 What Is IPTV?

-IPTV stands for Internet Protocol Television, and it is a general term for any form of television that is broadcast over the internet rather than by using traditional means.
+IPTV stands for Internet Protocol Television, and it is a general term for any form of television that is broadcast over the Internet rather than by using traditional means.

 Is IPTV Legal?

 IPTV technology is legal, but using the technology to watch pirated content is illegal.
-For example, watching TV online via that channels app with a registered account is entirely legal.
+For example, watching TV online via that channel’s app with a registered account is entirely legal.
 But, if you use IPTV to watch pirated content, such as pay-per-view events that you have not paid for, this activity is illegal.

 While copyright owners are unlikely to go after individual streamers like you, it has been known to happen, so you put yourself at risk.